 As usual, the collection sports finely fluted sides and classic-shaped, understated lugs that do not draw too much attention to themselves.

 Packed inside the cases are the home-made Calibre 591 DRL automatic movements.
-Like many of their “affordable” calibers, the mechanism is based on the relatively old Longines L990/Lemania 8815 family of movements (those, by the way, were among the first mass-production movements that featured a “high-speed” balance wheel that worked at a now de facto standard frequency of 28,800 vph,) but is heavily reworked and sports a number of modern gizmos that make it a lot more accurate and reliable than the base model that was first introduced by Lemania in late 1970s after the Quartz Revolution.
+Like many of their “affordable” calibers, the mechanism is based on the relatively old Longines L990/Lemania 8815 family of movements (those, by the way, were among the first mass-production movements that featured a “high-speed” balance wheel that worked at a now de facto standard frequency of 28,800 vph,) but is heavily reworked and sports a number of modern gizmos that make it a lot more accurate and reliable than the base model that was first introduced by Lemania in the late 1970s after the Quartz Revolution that upended the industry.